45th ANNUAL

 Friday – Saturday: 11:00pm – 5:00pm

-Sunday: 1:00pm – 5:00pm
+Sunday, 9/21: 1:00pm – 5:00pm

 ARTWORK PICK UP

-GUIDELINES AND ENTRY INFORMATION
+GUIDELINES & ENTRY INFORMATION

 CATEGORIES

-Paintings, Prints, Drawings:
+Paintings, Printmaking, Drawings:

 Drawings: Graphite, colored pencil, silverpoint, chalk, crayon, pen and ink, conté and mixed media with drawing dominant.